Dentures Near You

 - To help you retain the look of your natural teeth

 Removable dentures are the traditional type of dentures that are removed at night.
 This type of denture is what we most often refer to as “false teeth.”
 They are also called “complete dentures” and are used when all your natural teeth need to be removed or are missing.
-Complete dentures are removable as they are held in place by suction in our denture clinic in Vancouver.
+Complete dentures are removable as they are held in place by suction in our clinic.
 They can cause soreness at first and take some time to get used to.